pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 - **Automation and Tooling**: Metrics like the percentage of infrastructure provisioned through code, the frequency of platform updates, and the time saved through automation can demonstrate the platform's operational efficiency.
 - **Observability and Monitoring**: Measuring the effectiveness of observability tools, the time to detect and resolve issues, and the quality of incident reports can [provide insights into the platform's overall health](https://www.pulumi.com/blog/insights-cloud-account-discovery/) and performance.

+{{% notes type="tip" %}}
-As Jess Mink emphasizes, it's important to not just collect these metrics, but to use them to drive meaningful action and improvement: "*We actually look at all of those [metric categories] every quarter and write summaries that go up to the executive level.
+As Jess Mink emphasizes, it's important to not just collect these metrics, but to use them to drive meaningful action and improvement:

+"*We actually look at all of those [metric categories] every quarter and write summaries that go up to the executive level.
 This creates that visibility and shared understanding of problems, so that there's room for movement and change in the right ways.*"
+{{% /notes %}}

 ## The Future of Secure Platform Engineering